-How can we engage the public with open data?
+How can we engage and empower the public with open data?

 Despite an abundance of data and prevalent open data initiatives from democratic governments, there are many unknowns about how to make open data truly accessible, engaging, and empowering to the general public.